Face to Face (1976 film): Releases

-It was edited down for theatrical releases for running times from 114 to 135 minutes.
+It was edited for theatrical releases for running times from 114 to 135 minutes.
 However, the theatrical version premiered first.
 The film was later screened at the 1976 Cannes Film Festival held in May, but was not entered into the main competition.
 The television version aired in Sweden over four weeks in April and May of that year, and was released on-demand by Cinematograph AB in 2022.

 Plot

-Dr. Jenny Isaksson (Liv Ullmann) is a psychiatrist who has taken a temporary job as the medical supervisor at a mental hospital while her husband is in America and their daughter Anna is away at camp.
+Dr. Jenny Isaksson (Liv Ullmann) is a psychiatrist who has taken a temporary job as the medical supervisor at a mental hospital while her husband is in America and their daughter Anna is at camp.
 As she and her family are in the process of selling their home, she temporarily moves in with her grandparents (Gunnar Björnstrand, Aino Taube), who cared for her after her parents died when she was a child.
-The experience of moving back into her old bedroom proves disturbing for her and conjures up feelings of anxiety, resulting in her first beginning to have dreams and then waking visions of a one-eyed old woman.
+The experience of moving into her old bedroom proves disturbing for her and conjures up feelings of anxiety, resulting in her beginning to have dreams and then waking visions of a one-eyed, old woman.
 Jenny's personal problems are compounded by Mari, a particularly disturbed patient at the mental hospital, who is prone to fits of violence and who tells Jenny that she is incapable of treating her because she cannot experience love.

 At a party hosted by the ex-wife of one of her colleagues at the mental hospital, Jenny meets the divorced Tomas (Erland Josephson), a medical doctor.
 After he flirts with her, she agrees to go home with him, where she rejects the idea of having sex with him before he brings it up.
-Nonplussed, Tomas calls her a taxi and they agree to meet again sometime in the future for a potential sexual encounter.
+Nonplussed, Tomas calls her a taxi, and they agree to meet again sometime in the future for a potential sexual encounter.

 Going to her old home one day, Jenny discovers Mari, who has escaped from the mental institution; with her are two men who explain that Mari requested they take her to Jenny, whose address they found in the phone book.
 When Jenny attempts to call the police, the men attack her and attempt to rape her, but quickly stop when they have difficulty penetrating her.
 That night, Jenny accompanies Tomas to a concert and then returns home with him, telling him she wants a non-sexual encounter with him in which they will sleep in bed together without touching.
 In the middle of the night, Jenny tells him what happened and admits that she is so desperate to experience physical pleasure that she wanted the rapist to have sex with her, but that she could not become physically aroused.
 When Tomas attempts to comfort her, she suffers a breakdown and asks to be sent home in a cab, assuring him they'll see one another soon.